paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-036-crop-insurance.md

 (3) **Review and approval of submissions**

-  (A) *In general* — The Board shall approve 2 or more proposed policies or plans of insurance from approved insurance providers if the Board determines that the policies or plans provide coverage as specified in paragraph (2), and meet the conditions described in this paragraph 22 So in original.
-Probably should be followed by a period.
+  (A) *In general* — The Board shall approve 2 or more proposed policies or plans of insurance from approved insurance providers if the Board determines that the policies or plans provide coverage as specified in paragraph (2), and meet the conditions described in this paragraph.

   (B) *Requirements* — To be eligible for approval under this subsection, the approved insurance provider shall have—